 March 2017’s article: The Sin of Saving Babies from Abortion brings me to the year-end bemoaning the compromise of the ‘secretly Christian’ abolitionists around the world who leave their Ephesians 6 ‘Armour of God’ home in their wardrobes whilst joining with secular abolition groups who refuse to share the Gospel on their websites, literature, sandwich boards, humongous banners [His banner over us is… secular?] or even verbally.
 This article created a big stir as Abort67 rightly albeit unrepentantly identified themselves as one of the groups I was alluding to.
 Their UK leader, Andrew Stephenson quickly ‘unfriending’ me via Facebook and his parents hurried to do the same.
 The more Biblical one’s walk becomes: the less people tolerate you.
 Fill their faces with shame; that they may seek thy Name, O Lord.
 Psalm 83:16 AKJV

-My answer machine gave me a surprise welcome home: "Hi Andy, Johnathon would like you on his show tomorrow".
+My answer machine gave me a surprise welcome home: “Hi Andy, Johnathon would like you on his show tomorrow”.
 Alas, I had a train to drive but later listened to the stand in the BBC had used instead.
 Abort67 were far more eloquent than I but lacked one thing: they never once even alluded to the Salvation they themselves enjoy but chose to hide it under the selfish bushel of their heart.
-I fear I have left them without excuse when the time comes for us all to give account of how we used our God-given talents.
+I fear I have left them without excuse when the time comes for us all to give an account of how we used our God-given talents.
 May I, therefore, have the privilege of telling you myself: Jesus died on the cross for our sins, was buried, then rose again on the third day according to the Scriptures.